HiYasin/staff-sync-client/README.md

 > **Note:** Replace `your_firebase_apiKey`, `your_imageUploadKey`, etc., with your actual keys.

 Make sure to add `.env` to your `.gitignore` file to keep your credentials secure.

-Let me know if you need any modifications! 🚀

 4️⃣ **Run the Application**
 ```sh